BAJAJ FINSERV DIRECT LIMITED

 Employment and Income Effects

-• Job cuts and hiring freezes occurred in sectors such as IT, aviation, textiles, and manufacturing.
+• Job cuts and hiring freezes were seen across industries such as IT, aviation, textiles, and manufacturing, as global demand slowed and overseas orders declined.

-The Indian government and the Reserve Bank of India (RBI) took swift measures to protect the economy and restore confidence.
+To mitigate the effects of the 2008 financial crisis, the Indian government and the Reserve Bank of India (RBI) introduced a series of coordinated monetary and fiscal measures to stabilise markets and restore confidence.

 Monetary Policy Measures

-• The RBI reduced repo and reverse repo rates to infuse liquidity into the banking system.
+• The RBI reduced repo and reverse repo rates to inject liquidity into the financial system.

-• Statutory liquidity ratio (SLR) and cash reserve ratio (CRR) were cut to free up more funds for lending.
+• Statutory Liquidity Ratio (SLR) and Cash Reserve Ratio (CRR) were lowered to free up funds for bank lending.

-• Special liquidity windows were created to support NBFCs and mutual funds.
+• Special liquidity facilities were set up to support NBFCs and mutual funds facing short-term funding pressures.

 Fiscal Stimulus Packages

-• Interest subvention schemes were introduced for exporters.
+• Interest subvention schemes were launched for exporters to help offset losses from declining global demand.

-These coordinated efforts helped revive credit flow, consumption, and business sentiment, reducing the duration and intensity of the slowdown.
+These timely and complementary monetary and fiscal interventions helped restore credit flow, consumption, and business confidence, reducing the overall impact and duration of the economic slowdown.

 Recovery and Long-Term Impacts